Vicente Gómez (footballer, born 1988): Deportivo

 On 17 August 2018, Gómez signed a three-year contract with second-tier Deportivo de La Coruña.
 During his spell at the Estadio Riazor he made 60 appearances across all competitions, being relegated in 2020.

 Kerala Blasters

 On 23 September 2020, aged 32, Gómez joined Indian Super League club Kerala Blasters FC on a three-year deal.
-He scored his first goal on 6 December, in the last minute of the 3–1 home defeat of FC Goa.
+He scored his first goal on 6 December, in the last minute of the 3–1 home win over FC Goa.

 Gómez left the Jawaharlal Nehru Stadium on 12 June 2021.

-Xanthi
+Later career

-On 20 August 2021, Gómez agreed to a contract at Super League Greece 2 club Xanthi FC.
+On 20 August 2021, Gómez agreed to a contract at Xanthi F.C. in the Super League Greece 2.
+After retiring, he returned to Las Palmas to work as a scout.